 - Fruits, yellow and orange vegetables

 - Red palm oil

 How common is this condition?

-Vitamin A deficiency and xerophthalmia are a major public health problem in the developing world and affect millions of women and children.
-It is the main cause of blindness in children.
+Vitamin A deficiency and xerophthalmia are significant public health problems in the developing world and affect millions of women and children.
+It is the leading cause of blindness in children.

 A 2002 study found that around 4.4 million preschoolers worldwide had xerophthalmia.
 More than 6 million women develop night blindness during pregnancy annually.

 The most significant risk of xerophthalmia is poverty and the lack of an adequate diet, especially the lack of products of animal origin.
 Babies and children are at greater risk.
 The younger the child is, the more severe are the effects of vitamin A deficiency.

 Children require a lot of vitamin A to grow.
 Vitamin A deficiency also affects the ability to survive common childhood infections and diseases, such as diarrhea, measles, and respiratory infections.

 The following are risk factors because they affect a person’s ability to absorb vitamin A: